vijaybalebail/Python-fullstack-development/Python_fullstack/DockerBasics.md

 ### A Long Running Application

 What if our app is a micro service and we don't want the container to finish immediately?
-To show a container running as a daemon, I'll swap to using Node.js.
-(Yes, this still doesn't connect to a database).
+To show a container running as a daemon.
+A good example will be a middle-tier application that will listen on a port for inputs and process data.
+Below  Node.js example application demonstrates this.

 Create a Dockerfile based on the cjones/node image shown earlier: